Tools Resources and Technology

 Check out this social media site just for Ohio educators

 You do a lot for your students.
 Take some time to recharge your own batteries with like-minded professionals around the state.
 The Knowledge Building Community, or KBC, is a free online community that lets you share ideas on education trends and techniques.
-Whether you want to compare ideas on the ramifications of the Common Core or just share tips for innovative ways to teach Ohio history, you can find one of the more than 40 existing groups to help.
+Whether you want to compare ideas on the ramifications of Ohio’s Learning Standards or just share tips for innovative ways to teach Ohio history, you can find one of the more than 40 existing groups to help.
 Or you can start one of your own.